jobesu14/ORB_SLAM2/README.md

 This feature is integrated with `class System`.
 The path of mapfile can be set as the 3rd argument of the live_jetbot executable.
 See the example in [run_live.sh](run_live.sh).

+It will actally save two files, one serialization of the map point and keyframe as a `.bin` file and one pointcloud as `.pcd` file.

 To save a map, you need construct `ORB_SLAM2::System` with the parameters is_save_map be `true` and the `map_filename` set at the desired path.
 Then the `System` will save map to map file (create if non-existent, overwrite if existent) specified when `ShutDown` (e.g. interrupted by ctrl+c).

 With a readable mapfile, map will be loaded automatically and `System` will run in localization mode at first, but you can change it to SLAM mode later.